See Improved Behavior in 7 Days With This Easy Positive Affirmations Plan

 How To Give Positive Reinforcement Effectively

-It is a whole lot more than a random “good job buddy!” in passing, there’s a way to do it right.
+It is a whole lot more than a random “good job buddy!” in when you happen to notice some good behavior, or when your child does something exceptional.
+There’s a way to do it right.

 1. Stop what you are doing and give full undivided attention to your child.